São Paulo: A Deep Dive into Brazil’s Megacity

 One of São Paulo’s grandest buildings is the Teatro Municipal, located in the heart of the city.
 Opened in 1911, this opulent theatre was inspired by Paris’ Palais Garnier and is a landmark of Brazilian cultural history.
 The grand façade, with its classical columns and lavish detailing, stands in stark contrast to the street life outside.
 Around the theatre, street vendors selling everything from homemade crafts to food bring an energetic, bustling atmosphere to the area.
 As we meandered through the street stalls, we couldn’t help but marvel at the mix of high culture inside the theatre and the vibrant street culture outside, a reflection of São Paulo’s many contradictions.

-Teatro Municipal, São Paolo, Brazil
+Teatro Municipal, São Paulo, Brazil

 Liberdade: São Paulo’s Asian Soul